Comic Book / Tytus, Romek i A'tomek

-- Tytus do this on ocasion as well.
+- Tytus does this on ocasion as well.

-- Take That: In book XXV, when Tytus visits hell, Satan recognizes him and explains that he heard about Tytus from Editors of "Horyzonty" who are boiling in hell from sins they commited during PRL (comunistic era in Poland).
-“Horyzonty" is the publishing company which published few of the Tytus books.
+- Take That!: In book XXV, when Tytus visits hell, Satan recognizes him and explains that he heard about Tytus from the editors of "Horyzonty" who are boiling in hell from sins they commited during the Communist era in Poland.
+"Horyzonty" is the publishing company which published some of the Tytus books.

-- Those Two Guys: Romek and A'tomek are reduce to this in some stories (esepcialy in the 2002 animated adaptation)
+- Those Two Guys: Romek and A'tomek are reduced to this in some stories (especially in the 2002 animated adaptation).

-- What the Hell, Hero?: While there are plenty of examples the story that takes the cake is the book XXV.
-Tytus dies and after being denied into Heaven and Purgatory, he ends up in Hell and decides to start carrer as one of Satan’s minions.
-In order to become one he goes back to earth were:
+- What the Hell, Hero?: While there are plenty of examples, the story that takes the cake is book XXV.
+Tytus dies and after being denied into Heaven and Purgatory, he ends up in Hell and decides to start a career as one of Satan’s minions.
+In order to become one, he goes back to Earth where:

-- He change sign s on the road in order to have to car crash killing the drivers in the process
+- He changes signs on the road in order to have a car crash, killing the driver in the process.

-- Steals a wig from a dead women.
+- Steals a wig from a dead woman.

-- Successfully temping a small child to smoke a cigar… All of which turn out to be enough evil sins to become a official demon.
-Whole subplot turns out to be all a dream but still...
-What the hell Tytus!?
+- Successfully tempts a small child to smoke.
+All of which turn out to be enough evil sins to become a official demon.
+The whole subplot turns out to be All Just a Dream but still...
+What the hell, Tytus!?

-- In some early stories (beafore T.Alent was introduced) the boys either made the inventions on their own or they were created by Papcio Chmiel.
+- In some early stories (before T.Alent was introduced) the boys either made the inventions on their own or they were created by Papcio Chmiel.

 - World of Pun: All in Polish, which makes some plot points very hard (if not impossible) to translate.